IKaramitsos/SpaceInvaderGame/README.md

 ### Proggression-Extensions:

-- [ ] Challenge 1: The implementation of shooting in the Space Invader game has no particular rule, making the spaceship shoot an unlimited number of shots.
+- [ ] Challenge 1: The implementation of shooting in the Space Invaders game has no particular rule, making the spaceship shoot an unlimited number of shots.
 Create a rule, restriction of numbers of shots which are active or a timeout of each shot being fired.
 - [ ] Challenge 2: Shot initialization has a plain default look.
 Change to a different type, either shape, color or image from the web.
 The modification can also be based on speed, shape or direction of shots.
 - [ ] Challenge 3: Test out the environment and code for the collisions created earlier.
 Add new visuals for better understanding.